manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

     In the **Object Name** field, enter *dbuser* and click **Go** to search for the user.
 	The field is not case-sensitive.
 The table displays the *DBUSER* user account selected.

 	Click **View** to see the details of the selected user.
-    The values may differ depending on the system you are using.

     ![Search user](./images/pdb-users-03-search-user.png " ")

     Alternatively, you may scroll down the table and click the user name to view its details.

 1. The View User page displays the details of the selected user.
-    The values may differ depending on the system you are using.

     ![View user details](./images/pdb-users-04-view-user-details.png " ")